Thinking about moving your blog from Tumblr to WordPress?

 There are a lot of ways to do this, but the best way is to make sure that each of your old Tumblr posts will automatically redirect to the same post on your new WordPress site.
 You can do this in two steps.

 Step one is to redirect your domain.
 When you first set up your domain with Tumblr, you probably followed these instructions to point your domain to your Tumblr account.
 You’ll have to go back and edit your DNS records to point to your WordPress host now.
-The specific steps to do this depend on the domain registrar you bought your domain with, and the web hosting company you’re using for your new WordPress site.
+The specific steps to do this depend on the domain name registrar you bought your domain with, and the web hosting company you’re using for your new WordPress site.
 If you need help with this, contact your domain registrar or hosting company (which may be the same company).

 Step two is to set up your individual post redirects.